 As I said before, managing our negative emotions come with great benefits, such as:

-Relationships become harmonious
+Your relationships become harmonious

 Emotions can overwhelm us at some point and we can do or say things that hurt other people.
 If we learn to make space between feeling and saying or doing, we have already gained control over our emotions.